hitoshi-watase/sercrod/docs/reference/directives/print.md

 3. Prepare the expression:

    - Read the raw attribute value.
-   - If `normalizeTpl` exists on the Nablla class, pass the expression string through it.
+   - If `normalizeTpl` exists on the Sercrod class, pass the expression string through it.
    - Otherwise use the original string.

 4. Evaluate: